Is CagriSema Approved? FDA Status June 2026

 REDEFINE 1 (obesity, primary trial): CagriSema demonstrated 22.7% mean body weight loss at 68 weeks, compared to 16.0% for semaglutide 2.4 mg alone and 1.8% for placebo.
 This was a head-to-head comparison with the active ingredient in Wegovy, and the 6.7 percentage-point difference was statistically significant.
 Results were published in The Lancet in 2024.

-REDEFINE 2 (type 2 diabetes): In participants with type 2 diabetes and obesity, CagriSema achieved 15.7% mean weight loss at 68 weeks.
-Weight loss in people with type 2 diabetes is typically lower than in non-diabetic populations across all obesity drugs, making this a notable result for the combination.
+REIMAGINE (type 2 diabetes, Feb 2026): In adults with type 2 diabetes, CagriSema outperformed semaglutide, with a superior HbA1c reduction (1.91 points) and 14.2% weight loss.
+Weight loss in people with type 2 diabetes is typically lower than in non-diabetic populations across all obesity drugs, so a T2D head-to-head win against the standard-of-care GLP-1 is a meaningful result for the combination.
+See Novo Nordisk's REIMAGINE disclosure.

 REDEFINE 3 (maintenance after semaglutide lead-in): This trial evaluated CagriSema as a step-up therapy in patients who had already lost weight on semaglutide.
 Results showed further weight loss with CagriSema versus placebo after the semaglutide lead-in period, supporting the combination as an escalation option.